 All tree work shall comply with the Federal Migratory Bird Treaty Act as well as California Fish and Wildlife Code 3503-3513, as amended, to not disturb nesting birds.
-To the extent feasible tree pruning and removal should be scheduled outside of the breeding season from February to August.
-A nesting bird survey shall be conducted prior to performing any sitework during the nesting season.
-A qualified biologist shall be involved in establishing work buffers for active nests.
+To the extent feasible tree pruning and removal should be scheduled outside of the breeding season.
+Nesting bird surveys should be conducted prior to tree work.
+Qualified biologists shall be involved in establishing work buffers for active nests.
 Work within one quarter mile (1,320 feet) of the San Francisco Bay tidal marsh will only be permitted from September to February.